-Australia’s eSafety Commissioner supports Safer Internet Day each year with a national campaign, culminating in a special event.
-The campaign includes tailored resources and activities for parents, carers, educators, businesses and community organistions.
-Resources include dedicated website pages, online safety tips, Parent Webinars, Virtual Classrooms and promotional materials to help spread the word about Safer Internet Day.
+Australia’s eSafety Commissioner supports Safer Internet Day (SID) each year with a national campaign.
+The campaign includes online safety resources and activities for parents and carers, educators, policy-makers, businesses and community organisations.

-The SID campaign also generates significant media and social media coverage, raising awareness about online safety and helping Australians know where to go for support and advice about being safer online.
+The Safer Internet Day campaign generates significant media and social media coverage and continues to gain momentum each year.
+This exposure raises awareness about online safety and helps Australians know where to go for support and advice about being safer online.

 What we are doing to support the SID 2023 theme of "Together for a better internet"…

 We're encouraging supporters to share video messages on social media, use the campaign assets to promote online safety messages at work and school, and consider how simple actions like Connect.Reflect.Protect can bring about great change.

 What we are doing to mark the 20th anniversary of Safer Internet Day…

 We are asking people to record and upload a video message sharing why it is important to Connect.
 Reflect.
 Protect or they can also talk about the changes they hope to see in the next twenty years that will keep people safe online.

 Australian Safer Internet Day Committee – eSafety Commissioner